AbeerPythonAndJava/Python-level1-Basics/README.md

 Smart Autism Assessment System (SAAS)
-Building the "Logical Brain" of an AI-driven educational tool for children with autism.
+Building an Adaptive AI-Driven Tool for Children with Autism

-📌 Project Vision
+📌 Project Overview
-This project is being developed stage-by-stage to create an Adaptive Assessment System.
-The goal is to monitor child performance and automatically adjust the learning level to match their individual needs.
+This repository documents my journey in building the Logical Brain for an adaptive educational system designed for children with autism.
+The project is structured into progressive phases, moving from basic data processing to intelligent, interactive decision-making.

-🛠 Phase 1: Building the Logical Brain (In Progress)
+🛠 Phase 1: The Logical Engine (Completed ✅)
-In this phase, I am focusing on programming the Decision-Making Engine using Python fundamentals.

-📅 Week 1: Sensing & Evaluation (Completed ✅)
-Concepts: Inputs, Outputs, and Conditional Logic (if/else).

-Deliverables:
+The goal of this phase was to build the "back-end" logic—the part of the robot that calculates, remembers, and alerts.

+📅 Accomplishments:
-session_tracker.py: Calculates session duration.
+01_session_tracker.py: Calculates session duration (Sensing time).

-attention_evaluator.py: Classifies attention levels.
+02_attention_evaluator.py: Classifies attention levels using conditional logic (if/else).

-📅 Week 2: Memory & Data Management (Completed ✅)
-Concepts: Lists and Mathematical Analysis (len, sum, append).

-Deliverables:

-03_session_log_manager.py: Stores and analyzes session history.

-📅 Week 3: Automation & Alert Systems (Completed ✅)
-Concepts: for Loops and Data Iteration.
+03_session_log_manager.py: Creates a memory for the system using Lists to store history.

-The Goal: Teaching the robot how to automatically scan through history to detect patterns.
+04_alert_system.py: Automates the monitoring process using Loops to detect low-performance patterns.

-Deliverable: 04_alert_system.py: Automatically detects low-score days and issues warnings.
+🧩 Phase 2: Interactive Question Bank (In Progress 🚀)
+In this phase, we transform the engine into an interactive tool that communicates directly with the child.

+📅 Accomplishments:
+05_single_question.py: Created the first "Smart Flashcard" using Dictionaries (Key-Value pairs).

+06_skill_assessment_v1.py: Developed a full Automated Skill Assessment Bank that manages multiple questions and calculates final scores.

+🔜 Next Steps in Phase 2:
+Branching Logic: Making the system "Adaptive" (Giving hints or changing difficulty based on answers).

+Progress Tracking: Saving session data permanently into external files.

 🚀 Future Roadmap
-Phase 2: Interactive Question Bank (Using Dictionaries).

-Phase 3: User Interface (Web-based interaction for children).
+Phase 3: User Interface (UI): Moving from the terminal to a friendly web interface (using Streamlit).

-Phase 4: AI Adaptation (Machine Learning for personalized paths).
+Phase 4: AI & Personalization: Implementing machine learning algorithms to create a truly personalized learning path for every child.

+👩‍💻 About the Developer
+Role: Computer Science Professional & Researcher.
+Focus: Educational Technology, Artificial Intelligence, and Autism Support Systems.
+Goal: Building a prototype for a PhD scholarship application at King Abdulaziz University.

+Goal: Building a prototype for a PhD scholarship application at King Abdulaziz University.